ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/using-intellij-plugin-features.md

 ![Import modules on the fly](images/import-modules-on-the-fly.gif)

-## Importing unambiguous modules automatically
+## Importing unambiguous modules

-When you copy and paste Ballerina code to the Editor, this feature allows you to import unambiguous imports automatically.
+When you copy and paste Ballerina code to the Editor, this feature allows you to import unambiguous imports.
 You can apply these imports by clicking on the module name and pressing **Alt + Enter** keys.

 >**Note:** This is disabled by default since this might cause issues if the file contains grammar mistakes.
 Follow the steps below to enable it.
 >1.
 Open the editor, click **IntelliJ IDEA** in the top menu, click **Preferences**, and then click **Languages and Frameworks**.